pjeena/Crime-rate-prediction-with-CI-CD-pipeline/README.md

 The pipeline is triggered automatically whenever new data is available, ensuring that the model is always up-to-date and accurate.

+## Dashboard

+The predicted data was visualized by projecting it to a folium map(https://pjeena-real-time-crime-rate-detection-using-ci-cd-app-knxaip.streamlit.app/) showing the predicted number of crimes in each district of San Francisco.

 ## Conclusion